ChrisLy99/political_bots/README.md

 ### test
 * The test target is designed for grading functionality in the DSC180B capstone course and will test three functionalities:
    * *etl_news* checks that test data is available for use
-   * *eda* generates visualizations and statistics based on the test data
+   * *eda* generates visualizations and statistics based on the test data, stores in *data/graphs/news*
-   * *similarity* will generate similarity hashtag vectors to be used in our main analysis
+   * *similarity* will generate similarity hashtag vectors to be used in our main analysis *test/testreport*